Commodity fetishism

-In Marxist philosophy, the term commodity fetishism describes the economic relationships of production and exchange as being social relationships that exist among things (money and merchandise) and not as relationships that exist among people.
-As a form of reification, commodity fetishism presents economic value as inherent to the commodities, and not as arising from the workforce, from the human relations that produced the commodity, the goods and the services.
+In Marxist philosophy, commodity fetishism is a belief that the exchange values of goods are inherent to them, rather than being expressions of the social relations in which the goods and their underlying labour are exchanged.
+Through commodity fetishism, social phenomena such as market value, wages and rent are reified (attributed to things, i.e. goods, labour, land) while people who determine them — traders, capitalists, landlords — are made to seem passive or obscured altogether.
+The concept is crucial to Karl Marx's critique of economic theory, which seeks to locate the source of profit in the capitalist economy.

+Concept

 In the first chapter of Capital: A Critique of Political Economy (1867), commodity fetishism is used to explain how the social organization of labour manifests in the buying and selling of commodities (goods and services).
-In the marketplace, social relations among people — who makes what, who works for whom, the production-time for a commodity, etc. — are represented as social relations among objects.
+In the marketplace, social relations among people—who makes what, who works for whom, the production-time for a commodity, etc.—are represented as social relations among objects.

 In the process of commercial exchange, commodities appear in a depersonalized form, obscuring the social relations inherent to their production.
 Marx explained the sociology of commodity fetishism:

-Concept of fetishism
+According to Marx, the operation of commodity fetishism requires the owners of capital to actively ignore or maintain an indifference to the relational whole that produces a commodity.